ChaoticSomeone/Chaos-JFX-Utils/README.md

 Need a new window?
 No problem.

-Need to change the scene of your change?
+Need to change the scene of your stage?
 Easy.

 #### Methods